Corn Removal Procedure

 The skin is an organ and just like all the other organs in your body, it is made up of cells.
-Since the cells are made up of water, the cells in your skin also need water to function properly.
+Since the cells are made up of water, they need water to function properly.
 Lack of hydration can cause skin issues such as dry, tight skin which might lead to flaking.
-Because of constant perspiration, your body loses the vital minerals and salts, the reason why your body needs daily replenishing.
+Because of constant perspiration, your body loses the vital minerals and salts and that is the reason why your body needs daily replenishing.

 Dry skin also has lesser resilience as compared to hydrated or oily skin, which makes it more prone to wrinkling and fine lines.
 The skin is made up of three layers

 The outermost layer, which is known as the ‘epidermis’